South India: Suburban and Metro

-Currently, operational metro systems are there in four cities Chennai, Bengaluru, Hyderabad and Kochi.
-Chennai Suburban founded in 1928 is one of the oldest and largest urban networks in the country.
-Opened in 1995, Chennai MRTS was the first elevated urban railway in India.
+As of 2026, metro systems are operational in four cities of South India: Chennai, Bengaluru, Hyderabad and Kochi.
+The Chennai Suburban railway, opened in 1928, is one of the oldest and largest urban networks in the country.
+Inaugurated in 1995, Chennai MRTS was the first elevated urban railway in India.
 Hyderabad MMTS was opened in 2003, becoming the second city in South India to have a local rail transit system.
 As of December 2022, South India has 205.06 km of operational metro lines and 16 systems.